 The Rays decided to funnel everything through a crowdfunding site: YouCaring.
 It’s where people can pay for their silent auction and raffle purchases, as well as simply donate to the cause.
 The crowdfunding site is active before and after the event so that people who cannot attend still have a way to participate.

-In its fourth year, the Bash for FAST attracted about 175 people.
+In its fifth year, the Bash for FAST attracted about 175 people.

 How do the Rays get all of those people?

 The hardest thing is the initial asking, says Lori.
 Email has been the answer.

 “Using an email invitation took the scariness out of it all,” says Lori.
 She and Ben composed an email, sent it out to all of their family, friends and business associates, and invited them to share it with others, too.
 The word has spread, and every year, the event grows.